 - 4 GB of RAM (8 GB recommended)

-- 2 GB of free hard-disk space for installation
+- 2 GB of free hard-drive space for installation

-- 250 GB (or more) of additional free space on a high-performance drive is required after installation
+- 250 GB (or more) free space on a high-performance drive is ideal after installation

 Windows Operating System (Option)